Employment Income Estimator: Income Assistance and Disability Support Program

 To use the estimator, you’ll need:

-- your monthly Income Assistance cheque amount (before your wages are deducted)
+- your monthly assistance cheque amount (before your earnings are deducted)

-- your monthly wages from work (after taxes and deductions)
+- your net monthly earnings from work (after taxes and deductions)

 Are you working in regular employment or supported employment?